-The National Geographic travel photographer contest is finished and below are best of the best.
+The National Geographic travel photography contest is finished and below are the best of the best.

 Source National Geographic

 The winter in Inner Mongolia is very unforgiving.
 At a freezing temperature of minus 20 and lower, with a constant breeze of snow from all directions, it was pretty hard to convince me to get out of the car and take photos.
 I saw horsemen showing off their skills and commanding the steed from a distance.
 I quickly grabbed my telephoto lens and captured the moment when one of the horsemen charged out from the morning mist.

 Inner Mongolia was taken by Anthony Lau

 Marrakesh, Morocco, is an exciting city for any traveler, but I was tired of walking on the crowded street and being asked for money from local people, so I was looking for a place to settle down.
 Even though there were a lot of people in Ben Youssef Madrasa, it was still a more quiet and relaxing place than outside.
 Suddenly a beautiful reflection appeared on the shallow pool when I was taking a rest.

 #3 First Place Winner, Nature- Wherever You Go, I Will Follow You